AdobeDocs/journey-optimizer.en/help/using/configuration/ip-warmup-execution.md

 <!--![](assets/ip-warmup-plan-phase-1.png)-->

-1. For each phase, select the campaign you want to associate with this phase of the IP warmup plan.
+1. Select the campaign you want to associate with the first phase of the IP warmup plan.

     >[!NOTE]
     >